 Frequently Asked Questions

-Child plans are insurance cum investment plans that help an individual create a corpus for children’s future, over a period of time (policy term).
-On maturity, these plans pay a lump sum amount which can be used to pay your child’s college fees or marriage expenses.
+Child plans are insurance cum investment plans that help you create a corpus for your children’s future over a period of time (policy term).
+At maturity, these plans pay a lump sum amount, which can be used to pay your child’s college fees or marriage expenses.
 The insurance cover amount in these plans is at least 10 times the amount of premium paid.

 In the event of the policyholder’s death anytime during the policy term, the child/nominee receives the lump sum amount (death benefit) as promised at the time of purchasing the policy.
 But the unique point about child plans is that the policy does not end here.
-All future premiums are paid by the insurance company and the maturity benefits, at the end of the policy term, are also paid to the child.
-Some plans also offer monthly income in addition to the death benefit to meet the day to day expenses.
+All future premiums are paid by the insurance company, and the maturity benefits, at the end of the policy term, are paid to the child.
+Some plans also offer monthly income in addition to the death benefit to meet day-to-day expenses.
 A child insurance plan thus offers dual benefits of insurance and investment and should be an integral part of financial planning for your child’s future.

-As a parent, you want to fulfill your children’s dreams and save money for their education, marriage.
-Child insurance plans not only help you build a corpus towards these goals but also protect children’s future in your absence.
-Therefore they are a good solution for someone who wants to work towards these goals and minimize risk at the same time.
+As a parent, you want to fulfil your children’s dreams and save money for their education and marriage.
+Child insurance plans help you build a corpus towards these goals and protect your children’s future in your absence.
+Therefore, they are a good solution for someone who wants to work towards these goals while minimising the risk.

 Some of the other benefits of a child plan are:

-- Partial withdrawal - If the child is hospitalized due to a medical condition or accident, these plans allow you to withdraw a lump sum amount from the yet-to-mature policy.
-This pay-out will act as an add-on to your health insurance plan.
+- Partial withdrawal - If the child is hospitalised due to a medical condition or accident, these plans allow you to withdraw a lump sum amount from the yet-to-mature policy.
+This payout will act as an add-on to your health insurance plan.

-- Tax benefit – As per the existing tax laws premiums paid towards child plans are exempted under section 80C of the Income Tax Act.
-Maturity benefits are also exempt from tax as per section 10(10D) of the Act.
+- Tax benefit – As per the existing tax laws premiums paid towards child plans are tax-deductible under section 80C of the Income Tax Act, 1961.
+Maturity benefits are also exempt from tax as per section 10(10D).

-- Financial goal and cover amount – The first step is estimating the amount of money you will need to fulfill your child's interests, aspirations.
-For instance, if you are buying the policy for your child’s education, factor in costs towards extra-curricular activities, travel, boarding etc. in addition to the course fee.
+- Financial goal and cover amount – The first step is estimating the amount of money you will need to fulfill your child's interests and aspirations.
+For instance, if you are buying the policy for your child’s education, factor in costs towards extra-curricular activities, travel, boarding, and the course fee.
 Use this future expense calculator to ascertain the inflation-adjusted amount you should aim for.

-- Policy term – A child plan can be purchased for a tenure varying from 15–25 years.
+- Policy term – A child plan can be purchased for a tenure ranging from 15 to 25 years.
 Choose a policy term that coincides with an important milestone for your child.
-For instance, if your daughter is 2 years old today and you expect her to start her college at age 18, buy a policy with a term of 16 years.
+For instance, if your daughter is 2 years old today, and you expect her to start college at age 18, buy a policy with a term of 16 years.

 - Fund options – Most child insurance policies offer multiple fund options with varying degrees of risk (equity-debt allocation).
 Based on your financial risk appetite and investment tenure, choose the fund that meets your requirements.

-- Additional features - You should also check if the plan has additional features like withdrawal facility at important milestone of your child’s life, assured bonus and loyalty additions.
+- Additional features - You should also check if the plan has additional features like a withdrawal facility at an important milestone in your child’s life, assured bonus, and loyalty additions.